rohitthakur2590/network.restore/README.md

   tox -e py39-sanity
 ```

-To run integration tests, ensure that your inventory has a `network_base` group.
+To run integration tests, ensure that your inventory has a `network_restore` group.
 Depending on what test target you are running, comment out the host(s).

 ```shell